eomii/rules_ll/docs/guides/sanitizers.md

 })
 ```

-The `MYPROJECT_SANITIZE` selector can now be added to every `ll_*` target and we
+You can now add the `MYPROJECT_SANITIZE` selector to every `ll_*` target and
-can enable each sanitizer by setting the selector to the corresponding sanitizer
+enable each sanitizer on the command line:
-name:

 ```python
 ll_library(